Back in session: Senate risks a return but House stays away

 A nomination hearing also is scheduled for John Ratcliffe, the Texas Republican congressman who is Trump’s choice to lead the Office of the Director of National Intelligence.

-Several committees will meet to debate issues related to the virus outbreak, including the Oversight Committee.
+Several committees will meet to debate issues related to the virus outbreak, including the nominee for a new oversight commission.
 The Health Committee will hold a session on potential cures and the Commerce Committee a hearing on the airline industry.

 Yet as much as the world has changed during the global pandemic, the Senate remains a place of traditions.